Circulation Policy

 Decatur Residents

-To borrow materials from the Decatur Public Library, patrons must have a library card from this library or other Illinois library which participates in reciprocal borrowing to borrow materials.
+To borrow materials from the Decatur Public Library, patrons must have a library card in good standing from this library or other Illinois library which participates in reciprocal borrowing.

-A Decatur Public Library card is free for anyone who is assessed taxes in Decatur.
-Library cards are non-transferable, although patrons may designate in their registration others who may use their account.
-The registered cardholder remains responsible for all activity on the account.
+A Decatur Public Library card is free for anyone who is assessed property taxes in Decatur.
+Library cards are non-transferable and the registered cardholder remains responsible for all activity on the account.
+Patrons must verify their address every three years to maintain active status.

 It is the responsibility of the patron to report lost or stolen cards as soon as possible.